fwinkelbauer/Bumpy/README.md

 Overwrites a version with another version.

-This command could be used to e.g:
+This command could be used to:

 - Unify the version information of projects and files in a solution
 - Change the version information of a newly created project to be in line with other projects in a solution